hibahvora-dev/pdsnd_github/README.md

 ### Description
-this is my bikeshare project
+This is my bikeshare project.

 ### Files used
 - newyorkcity.csv